Our approach

 First lesson.

-Weekly 1:1 sessions begin in our online classroom, our purpose-built online classroom.
+Weekly 1:1 sessions begin in our purpose-built online classroom.
 Progress is reviewed every half-term against the plan we agreed at the outset.

 The classroom